gsoft-inc/wl-web-configs/docs/eslint/default.md

 ## By project type configurations

-Typically, [ESLint](https://eslint.org/) shareable configuration libraries are architectured around the idea that [shared configurations](https://eslint.org/docs/latest/extend/shareable-configs) should be small and composable to accomodate any potential use cases that a development team might encounter.
+Typically, [ESLint](https://eslint.org/) shareable configuration libraries are architectured around the idea that [shared configurations](https://eslint.org/docs/latest/extend/shareable-configs) should be small and composable to accommodate any potential use cases that a development team might encounter.

 While composability provide flexibility, it also increase the complexity on the consumer side as they must understand how [ESLint cascading and hierarchy](https://eslint.org/docs/latest/use/configure/configuration-files#cascading-and-hierarchy) works and how to compose the provided shared configurations correctly. **It can be frustrating at times** when you want to get something up and running quickly.